mistermboy/pyCompiler/README.md

 # PYCompiler
-PYCompiler is a Compiler for a simple version of python develop in the subject "Diseño de Lenguajes de Programación" in the 2017/2018
+PYCompiler is a Compiler for a simple version of python develop in the subject "Diseño de Lenguajes de Programación"